alevchuk/minibank/README.md

   * don't miss the ":u" at the end
   * The whole line should look similar to this `usb-storage.quirks=0781:558c:u,04e8:61f5:u dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=PARTUUID=3acd0083-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait`
 6. Reboot your pi
-7. Run `dmesg | grep uas` and verify that it only mentions blocklisting/disabling of UAS and nothing else about it
+7. Run `dmesg | grep UAS` (if you see "usbcore: registered" then that's OK, it case be registered yet still disabled) and verify that it mentions blocklisting/disabling of UAS.

 ### BTRFS RAID-1 Mirror